 One word - scary.

-The folks from BFAS talked about compromise but when we broke up into discussion groups and started talking about potential legislative points, the BFAS folks kept pushing their initiatives, especially breeder/breeding regulations.
+The folks from Best Friends Society talked about compromise but when we broke up into discussion groups and started talking about potential legislative points, the BFAS folks kept pushing their initiatives, especially breeder/breeding regulations.
 It was my impression that they have no intentions of compromising on any of their initiatives.

 Debbie Stafford - from Denver - did an impromptu visit.
 I spoke with her after her speech and offered my assistance to her in fighting the breed ban in Denver, if she is re-elected.
 She had some great ideas: